 • Class 12 Certificate and Marksheet

-• Odisha Domicile / Nativity Certificate — issued by the Tahsildar of Odisha (this is the single most important document; start applying for it now if you have not already)
+• Odisha Domicile / Nativity Certificate — issued by the Tahsildar of Odisha (most critical document — apply for it now if you have not already)

 • School Leaving Certificate (SLC) or College Leaving Certificate (CLC)